A winding thread through West Flanders provincial domains ...

 Castle Domain Tillegem

 The current landscaping of Tillegem domain probably dates back to the 18th century and is therefore not fully executed in the English landscape style.
 The domain has a star as its basic shape: from the castle as the center, several avenues in the shape of a star depart.
 However, the landscaping of Tillegem does have similarities with the English landscape style.
 Characteristic of this is the use of slopes.
-Tillegem Castle therefore offered many opportunities due to its location on a natural elevation, at the beginning of a slope and central to the surrounding park.
+Tillegem Castle thus offered many opportunities due to its location on a natural elevation, at the beginning of a slope and central to the surrounding park.
 Castles were often placed on an elevation to give them extra emphasis as landmarks.

 Castle domain d'Aertrycke

 Castle domain d'Aertrycke was designed in full English landscape style by landscape architect Louis Fuchs (1818-1904).
-The use of sight axes was applied there.
-Every 15 degrees, an axis of vision departs from the château, dividing the park and highlighting an element (outbuilding, group of trees, water feature, etc.).
+The use of lines of sight was applied there.
+Every 15 degrees there is an axis of vision starting from the chateau that divides the park and highlights an element (outbuilding, group of trees, water feature, etc.).
 Conversely, each line of sight offers a nice view of the castle.
 Notable in provincial domain d'Aertrycke is the large, ecologically valuable pond near the castle.
 The pond with its natural shape serves as an important attraction for various fauna and flora.
 In addition, the outbuildings present on the domain, such as the pigeon tower, bathhouse and boathouse, create a picturesque and cozy atmosphere.

 Castle domain Wallemote-Wolfhof